 - B. Six term hours in the history of Christianity: - 1.
-Three term hours in $\ensuremath{\mathsf{HX}}$ 6305 The Christian Heritage I. - 2.
-Three term hours in HX 6306 The Christian Heritage II. - C. Twelve term hours in theology: - 1.
-Three term hours in ST 6300 Introduction to Theology. - 2.
-Six term hours in ST 6301, 6302 Interpretation of the Christian Message. - 3.
+Three term hours in HX 6305 The Christian Heritage I. - 2.
+Three term hours in HX 6306 The Christian Heritage II. - C. Nine term hours in theology: - Six term hours in ST 6301, 6302 Interpretation of the Christian Message. - 2.
 Three term hours in MT 6303 Moral Theology.

 II.
-Twelve term hours of basic ministerial studies:
+Six term hours of basic ministerial studies:

-- A. Three term hours in PR 6300 Introduction to Preaching. - B. Three term hours in WO 6313 Introduction to Christian Worship. - C. Six term hours in two 7300 level courses in two areas of ministry other than preaching and worship.
+- A. Three term hours in PR 6300 Introduction to Preaching. - B. Three term hours in WO 6313 Introduction to Christian Worship.

-III.
-Six term hours of contextual studies:
+III.Six term hours of contextual studies:

 - A. Three term hours in XS 6310 The Church in Its Social Context.
-(This course must be taken prior to or concurrently with the first courses in ministry.) - B. Three term hours in HR 6302 World Religions and Christianity.

-IV.
-Twenty-four term hours of electives, with the following stipulations:
+(This course must be taken prior to or concurrently with the first courses in ministry.) - B. Three term hours in HR 6302 World Religions and Christianity. - IV.
+Twenty-four term hours of electives.
+Students may utilize the electives to concentrate in an area of theological studies as well as complete requirements for ordination.